rtcharity/resources.eahub.org/content/learn/reading-lists.md

 ---
 ### *Updated 26th August 2020*

 These lists of articles, books, videos and podcasts will help get you up to speed on many cause areas and topics of interest to the EA community.
-Most lists start with introductory materials, and are not comprehensive lists.
+Most lists start with introductory materials and are not comprehensive lists.

 # Introductory Resources
 If you’re new to EA we have a collection of introductory resources on our <a target="_blank" href="https://resources.eahub.org/learn/about-ea/">About Effective Altruism</a> page.